-In my opinion the pill has often masked an underlying imbalance in their reproductive system which would have been noticed and resolved if their periods had been allowed to follow a regular rhythm.
-Couple that with the stagnation and vitamin deficiencies caused by the pill itself and it’s not unusual to meet women who have irregular periods or no periods at all once they stop their oral contraceptive.
+In my opinion, the pill has often masked an underlying imbalance in their reproductive system which would have been noticed and resolved if their periods had been allowed to follow a regular rhythm.
+Couple that with the stagnation and vitamin deficiencies caused by the pill itself and it’s not unusual to meet people who have irregular periods or no periods at all once they stop their oral contraceptive.